solarte7/NegationAndUncertainty/README.md

 </ul>

 <h3> Pre-processing </h3>
 The datasets previously described must be pre-processed before being used in training the BiLSTM and BERT-based models.
-We provide the code that pre-processes the datasets and transform them into inputs for training the models.
+We provide the code that pre-processes the datasets and transforms them into inputs for training the models.
 This code can be found y the Pre-processing directory.

 <h3> Validation </h3>